issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 # DOM Manipulation and Events - The Odin Project

 ## Notes
+- The difference between a "nodelist" and an "array of nodes", is that even though a "nodelist" looks like an array, and somewhat acts like an array, several array methods are missing from nodelists.
+If needed though, you can convert the nodelist into an array, apparently via Array.from() or with the spread operator.

 ## Knowledge Check
 > What is the DOM?

+The DOM (or Document Object Model) is a tree-like representation of the contents of a webpage.
+It is a tree of "nodes" with different relationships depending on how they are arranged within the HTML document.

 > How do you target the nodes you want to work with?

+To target the nodes you want to work with, within the DOM, you use "selectors".
+You can do this by using a combination of CSS-style selectors and relationship properties to target the nodes you want.

 > How do you create an element in the DOM?